MicrosoftDocs/appcenter-docs/docs/sdk/crashes/includes/apple-common-methods-2.md

   // Your code, e.g. to present a custom UI.
 }
 ```
-In case we have network issues or we have an outage on the endpoint and you restart the app, `willSendErrorReport` is triggered again after process restart.
+In case we have network issues or an outage on the endpoint, and you restart the app, `willSendErrorReport` is triggered again after process restart.

 #### The following callback will be invoked after the SDK sent a crash log successfully